Umatrix2131/SpectralTuneEQ/README.md

 # SpectralTuneEQ
-The new EQCORE.dll makes it symmetrical
+The new EQCORE .dll makes it symmetrical without phase distortion